Family of Aperiodic Tilings with Tunable Quantum Geometric Tensor

 We have shown how $\ell$ tunes the quantum metric, which underlies key physical properties such as the superfluid stiffness~\cite{JulkuSuperfluidLiebFlatBand2016,Tovmasyan2016FlatBandHubbard,XieSuperfluidWeight2020,Bernervig2022Superfluid,T_rm__2022,Thumin2023,peotta2023quantumgeometrysuperfluiditysuperconductivity} and the optical weight \cite{Verma2021OpticalWeightPhaseStiff,Onishi_2024,ghosh2024probingquantumgeometryoptical,Janjowski2025OpticalWeight}.
 The ability to tune the quantum metric suggests avenues to engineer properties of unconventional superconductors~\cite{shavit2024quantum}, photonic systems~\cite{Bleu_2018,petrides2023probingelectromagneticnonreciprocityquantum}, and correlated electron systems~\cite{Hassan_2018,chen2022measurementinteractiondressedberrycurvature,Kashihara_2023,Hu2025CoherenceLength}.

-The continuously parametrization in terms of $\ell$ can be exploited in different physical contexts.
+The continuous parametrization in terms of $\ell$ can be exploited in different physical contexts.
 The systems we consider here could be realized in electronic systems by lithographic patterning of solid-state systems~\cite{Lassaline2021}, depositing CO molecules on metals~\cite{Gomes2012,Kempkes2019}, or by engineering 2D Shiba states with magnetic ad-atoms on superconductors~\cite{nadj2013proposal,Schneider2022,Soldini2023}.
 Moir\'{e} heterostructures have also been used to realize unconventional tessellations~\cite{Park2025}.
-Choosing different $\ell$ provides a new tuning knob to design topology and geometry in photonic metamaterials~\cite{Notomi2004,Levi2011, Kraus:2012iqa,Bandres2016,Ozawa2019_rev_photonics}, polaritonic systems~\cite{Tanese2014}, electrical circuits~\cite{Stegmaier2023}, microwave networks~\cite{Vignolo2016}, acoustic~\cite{Chen2020} and mechanical~\cite{He2016,Ding2019,Wang2020b} metamaterials.
-More broadly, the tunability of this family of aperiodic tilings has already proven useful in enhancing earthquake detection~\cite{AGG_Seismic_2025} and could benefit other areas such the study of spin models~\cite{okabe2024ising}, elasticity~\cite{rieger2024macroscopic,naji2024effective}, and fluids~\cite{plawsky2025transport} on aperiodic tilings.
+Choosing different $\ell$ provides a new tuning knob to design topology and geometry in photonic metamaterials~\cite{Notomi2004,Levi2011, Kraus:2012iqa,Bandres2016,Ozawa2019_rev_photonics,moritake2025chiraldiffractionaperiodicmonotile}, polaritonic systems~\cite{Tanese2014}, electrical circuits~\cite{Stegmaier2023}, microwave networks~\cite{Vignolo2016}, acoustic~\cite{Chen2020} and mechanical~\cite{He2016,Ding2019,Wang2020b} metamaterials.
+More broadly, the tunability of this family of aperiodic tilings has already proven useful in enhancing earthquake detection~\cite{AGG_Seismic_2025} and could benefit other areas such as the study of spin models~\cite{okabe2024ising}, elasticity~\cite{rieger2024macroscopic,naji2024effective}, and fluids~\cite{plawsky2025transport} on aperiodic tilings.

 \textit{Acknowledgments} --- We thank E. Ben Achour, P. D'Ornellas, F. Flicker, L. Gómez Paz, Q. Marsal, S. Pachhal, M. Thumin, D. Varjas, and M. Yoshii for useful discussions and suggestions.
 We are grateful to P. D'Ornellas and S. Roche for their critical reading of the manuscript.
+Technical and human support provided by the DIPC Supercomputing Center is gratefully acknowledged.
 J. S. is supported by the program QuanTEdu-France n° ANR-22-CMAS-0001 France 2030.
-A. G. G. is supported by the European Research Council (ERC) Consolidator grant under grant agreement No. 101042707 (TOPOMORPH).
+A. G. G. is supported by the European Research Council (ERC) Consolidator grant under Grant Agreement No. 101042707 (TOPOMORPH).

+{The data and codes that support the findings of this article are openly available at~\cite{rochecarrasco_zenodo_2025}}.

 \onecolumngrid

 {\bf \thesubsubsection.\arabic{paragraph}}

 {S\arabic{figure}}